Dawson Devoy

-Dawson Devoy (born 20 November 2001) is an Irish professional association football player who plays as a midfielder for EFL League One club Milton Keynes Dons and the Republic of Ireland U21 national team.
+Dawson Devoy (born 20 November 2001) is an Irish professional association football player who plays as a midfielder for League of Ireland Premier Division club Bohemians.
+He represented the Republic of Ireland U21 national team 7 times between 2021 and 2022.

 Club career

 Bohemians

 Devoy played for Home Farm and St Kevin's Boys at youth level.
 He joined the U17 side of League of Ireland Premier Division club Bohemians in March 2018, before signing professional terms in 2019.
 Devoy made his first team debut on 27 May 2019 as a 68th-minute substitute in a 2–0 League of Ireland Cup quarter-final win over Cork City.
 He made his league debut on 15 July 2019 as a 79th-minute substitute in a 3–0 defeat away to UCD.

 Following limited opportunities the previous season, in 2021 Devoy featured regularly in both the league and UEFA Europa Conference League.
 He scored his first goal for the club on 21 May 2021 in a 2–1 defeat away to St Patrick's Athletic.
 After an impressive season which included an international call-up to the Republic of Ireland U21s, Devoy was named the PFAI Young Player of the Year and featured in the PFAI Team of the Year for 2021.

 After re-signing with Bohemians in December 2021, he continued to perform into the 2022 season, scoring 8 goals and providing 2 assists in 22 league games amid increased interest from other clubs.